Tolerated Stay Permit for Working Professionals ("Beschäftigungsduldung")

 There is no official application form available- but the Refugee Council of Thuringia has created an application template for "Beschäftigungsduldung" which you can use.
 You can find the template on the website of Refugee Council Thüringen, section "Beschäftigungsduldung".

 It can be beneficial to seek advice from a counselling centre or a lawyer in advance.
 You can find lawyers and counselling centres in your area on our Local Information page.
-You can enter the name of the city where you live and search for asylum, right of residence or legal counseling.
+You can enter the name of the city where you live and search for right of residence or legal counseling.

 Can I travel abroad with "Beschäftigungsduldung"?